chadlupkes/livingcivilization/articles/making-the-invisible-visible.md

 ## References

+**On the hippocampus and the Network dimension**

+Tolman, E. C. (1948).
+Cognitive maps in rats and men. *Psychological Review*, 55(4), 189-208.

+O'Keefe, J., & Dostrovsky, J. (1971).
+The hippocampus as a spatial map.
+Preliminary evidence from unit activity in the freely-moving rat. *Brain Research*, 34(1), 171-175.

+O'Keefe, J., & Nadel, L. (1978). *The Hippocampus as a Cognitive Map*.
+Oxford: Clarendon Press.

+Wilson, M. A., & McNaughton, B. L. (1994).
+Reactivation of hippocampal ensemble memories during sleep. *Science*, 265(5172), 676-679.

+Skaggs, W. E., & McNaughton, B. L. (1996).
+Replay of neuronal firing sequences in rat hippocampus during sleep following spatial experience. *Science*, 271(5257), 1870-1873.

+*The thread runs from concept to mechanism to consolidation.
+Tolman inferred an internal cognitive map from behavior in 1948, positing that rats build a spatial model rather than merely chaining stimulus and response.
+O'Keefe and Dostrovsky found its physical basis in 1971 with the discovery of place cells, neurons that fire when an animal occupies a specific location, and O'Keefe and Nadel proposed in 1978 that the hippocampus is the seat of Tolman's cognitive map.
+Wilson and McNaughton, then Skaggs and McNaughton, showed that the brain replays these spatial firing sequences during sleep, identifying the mechanism by which navigational experience is consolidated into durable structure.
+O'Keefe shared the 2014 Nobel Prize in Physiology or Medicine for this line of work.
+This is the depth of mechanistic grounding the Network dimension already enjoyed, and the standard against which the Form dimension had been, until this research, comparatively underbuilt.*

 **On visual abstraction and the Form dimension**

 Fan, J. E., Hawkins, R. X. D., Wu, M., & Goodman, N. D. (2020).
 Pragmatic inference and visual abstraction enable contextual flexibility during visual communication. *Computational Brain & Behavior*, 3, 86-101.
 (Preprint: arXiv:1903.04448)